open-life-science/open-life-science.github.io/openseeds/cohort-procedures-and-templates/graduation-guide.md

 - Please upload your presentation on Zenodo, and include 'openlifesci' in the 'community' section.
 This will allow us to feature your presentation on our Zenodo community page.

 ## What happens if an emergency occurs?
-If something unexpected happens and you cannot prepare your presentation in the expected timeframe, please get in touch with us (team@we-are-ols.org) and we will get back to you to discuss your case.
+If something unexpected happens and you cannot prepare your presentation in the expected timeframe, please get in touch with us - [{{ site.email }}](mailto:{{ site.email }}) - and we will get back to you to discuss your case.

 ## Graduates and their projects
 Upon your graduation, as an Open Seeds OLS cohort graduate you can call yourself an OLS Fellow and Alumna/Alumnus.